Our Lady of the Ozarks College

-Our Lady of the Ozarks College (Note: The congregation does not have a formal name for the entire campus, other than the simple "Congregation of the Mother of the Redeemer", and the title of "Immaculate Heart of Mary" only refers to one shrine chapel.
-As such, this article refers to the campus by its last all-encompassing name, Our Lady of the Ozarks College.) is a religious campus in Carthage, Missouri.
+Our Lady of the Ozarks College is the historic name of a religious campus in Carthage, Missouri, United States.
 It began its history as a Methodist Ozark Wesleyan College in 1924, before transitioning to the independent Ozark Junior College in 1932, before becoming Our Lady of the Ozarks College in 1944.
 Since 1975, it has served as the monastery headquarters of the Assumption Province of the Catholic Congregation of the Mother of the Redeemer religious order.